CraftAcademyLabs/ca_course/ionic/the_back-end.md

 end
 ```

-Let's make use of the Rails generator to scaffold the controller we vill use for...
+Let's make use of the Rails generator to scaffold the controller we will use for the CRUD actions on PerformanceData.

+For this step we will make use of the `scaffold_controller ` generator and see how that works out for us.
+Have a close look at the command below and try to figure out what it does before you run it.

 ```
 $ rails g scaffold_controller Api::V1::PerformanceData --no-controller-specs --no-template-engine --no-controller-specs --request-specs --no-routing-specs